DataDog/integrations-extras/neutrona/README.md

 ### Installation

-The Neutrona check is not included in the [Datadog Agent][2] package, so you will need to install it yourself.
+The Neutrona check is not included in the [Datadog Agent][2] package, so you need to install it yourself.

 You can copy the check files manually or run the _install.sh_ script if you are running the [Datadog Agent][2] on Debian/Ubuntu.
 This will copy both the check script and sample configuration file and **restart** the [Datadog Agent][2] :exclamation:.